From the Earth to the Arts: Hands-On Experiences in Asheville, NC

 Into the Woods

-Meet up at a location given to you the evening before by Alan Muskat and his merry band of woods-men and woods-women with No Taste Like Home.
-Visitors spend the next three hours learning about more than 300 edible plants, berries, nuts, flowers, roots and mushrooms that are yours for the eating—once you’ve been tutored by Muskat.
+Meet up at a location given to you the evening before by Alan Muskat and his merry band of woods-people with No Taste Like Home.
+Visitors spend the next three hours learning about more than 300 edible plants, berries, nuts, flowers, roots and mushrooms that are yours for the eating—once you’ve been tutored by Muskat and his team.

 A Beautiful Diversion

 A short drive from the River Arts District to downtown Asheville serves up the Lexington Glassworks.
-At the city’s premier glassblowing gallery and studio, visitors watch the artists work, and they can shop, too.
-Travelers learn glassblowing in a two-hour class, choosing to create a stem-less wine glass or a pint glass to hold local craft brews.
+Visitors watch the artists work, and they can shop, too.

 Hit The Rocks